Traffic Tickets Details

 Myth 9: I'll just pay the ticket to clear the warrant.

 Going to a court and "just paying" your ticket that has gone into a warrant will certainly lift the warrant so you won't get arrested.
 Less frightening, certainly, but not the best outcome.
-"Just paying the ticket" will result in a conviction and could cause additional costs, including State of Texas surcharges, increased insurance premiums, and driver license suspensions.
-Some of the surcharges are $1,500.00 for one violation.
+"Just paying the ticket" will result in a conviction and could cause additional costs, including increased insurance premiums, and driver license suspensions.
 It is better to get a qualified ticket attorney who will lift the warrants, plead the case to avoid convictions and reduce the fine, court costs and warrant and collection fees.
 This results in a more favorable outcome and costs a lot less money overall.

 Attorney Todd E. Tkach Can Lift Your Warrant